Phoenix Historic Property Register

 The Phoenix Historic Property Register is the official listing of the historic and prehistoric properties in the city of Phoenix, the capital and largest city, of the U.S. state of Arizona.

+The city's register includes most or all places in Phoenix listed on the National Register of Historic Places and many more of local significance.

 History

 The register was established on 1986 with the aim of recognizing buildings, structures, sites, objects and districts significant in local, regional, state or national history, architecture, archaeology, engineering and culture which have been deemed worthy of preservation.

 The historic properties are divided into three categories and listed with a Historic Preservation zoning overlay.
 The categories are: Historic Residential Districts, Historic Non-Residential Districts and Individual Properties.
 The factors which are taken into consideration and which are included in the eligibility criteria for inclusion are:1.The historical significance of the property, 2. the age of the property (at least 50 years old) and 3. the integrity of the property (condition).

 According to the Phoenix Historic Property Register, once listed, the properties are protected from demolition.
 However, according to Robert A. Melikian, author of the book "Vanishing Phoenix", Phoenix's preservation office does not have the ability to deny a demolition permit.
 Therefore, the owner of a property, listed either in the National Register of Historic Places or the Phoenix Historic Property Register, may demolish the historical property if he or she so wishes.
 Among the properties that have been demolished are the following: